Prethermalization and entanglement dynamics in interacting topological pumps: Numerical Simulations

 The plots in Figs.~\ref{plot:es_spectrum}a,b display a much richer structure than anticipated for the simple picture described above.
 First, despite the fact that the one-body observables are very close to their expected values, the entanglement spectrum displays several ``streaks'' (of low total weight) around which many entanglement levels are concentrated.
-These streaks slowly shift towards lower values of $\xi$ [and hence towards greater weight in the Schmidt decomposition, Eq.~(\ref{eq:SchmitDecomposition})], indicating that their (small) contributions to the quasisteady state increase with time.
+(While there is significant weight near the red line, which accounts for the bulk of the entanglement entropy, there is no visible peak structure associated with the different particle number sectors as anticipated above for the band-projected infinite temperature state.)
+The bright streaks of low Schmidt weight slowly shift towards lower values of $\xi$ [and hence towards greater weight in the Schmidt decomposition, Eq.~(\ref{eq:SchmitDecomposition})], indicating that their (small) contributions to the quasisteady state increase with time.
 The time-dependencies of the streak positions are neither described by exponential nor any simple power law forms.
 This behavior indicates the emergence of additional long timescales, between the timescale $\tau_{\rm intra}$ for equilibration of one-body observables to the quasisteady regime and the timescale $\tau_{\rm inter}$ for relaxation of the band populations.
+These additional long timescales for equilibration within the band can be attributed to a slow build-up of many-body correlations.

-The intra-period evolution of the entanglement spectrum showcased in Fig.~\ref{plot:es_spectrum}b displays an interesting oscillatory pattern.
+The intra-period evolution of the entanglement spectrum (ES) showcased in Fig.~\ref{plot:es_spectrum}b displays an interesting oscillatory pattern.
 On a heuristic level, the periodic entangling/disentangling of the system across its partition can be traced to the change of polarization that occurs during a nontrivial pumping cycle~\cite{Hayward2018, Zaletel2014}.
 Indeed, by labeling each entanglement level by the corresponding number of particles in subsystem $\mathcal{A}$ in the Schmidt decomposition of the state [see Eq.~(\ref{eq:SchmitDecomposition})], the diagonal lines connecting between the bright horizontal bands of entanglement levels in Fig.~\ref{plot:es_spectrum}b can be traced to the movement of particles across the partition.
 This behavior is responsible for the periodic spikes observed in the $S_{\rm vN}$ in Fig.~\ref{plot:entropy}a.
-Note that these features are not observed in the topologically-trivial driving regime.
+Note that these features are not observed in the topologically-trivial driving regime (not shown).